arestivo/slides/markdown/security.md

 # Cross-site Request Forgery (CSRF)

-The application allows a user to submit a **state-changing request** that does **not include anything secret**.
+CSRF occurs when an attacker tricks a user into submitting a state-changing request without their knowledge or consent.

+**Example**: The application allows state-changing requests that don’t require any secret (e.g., an authentication token).

 ```http
 http://foo.com/transfer.php?amount=1500&destination=4673243
 ```

-The attacker constructs a request that will **transfer money** from the victim’s account to the attacker’s account, and then **embeds** this attack in an image request stored on various sites under the attacker’s control:
+**Example**: The attacker constructs a malicious request that performs a state-changing action (e.g., transferring money) and embeds it in a hidden image request:

 ```html
 <img